harrycresswell/harry/content/page/uses.md

 I use [Freeagent](http://fre.ag/44clni8a)* for accounting and have done for a number of years.
 My accountant uses it too, which makes the process straight forward.
 If you run your own business and you’re not using a digital accounting tool, then I highly recommend looking into one.

-I use [Wise](https://wise.com/invite/u/harryc454)* to collect international payments from clients abroad.
+I use [Wise](https://wise.com/invite/u/harryc454)* to collect payments in foreign currencies from international clients.
 With Wise you can set up a local bank account and receive payments much faster than with a domestic bank account.

 ## Health